This site uses cookies

 • A child or vulnerable adult’s behaviour may suggest he or she is being abused

-• You witness worrying behaviour from one child or vulnerable adult to another.
+• You witness worrying behaviour from one child or vulnerable adult to another

-• A child or vulnerable adult demonstrates worrying behaviour towards other children or vulnerable
+• A child or vulnerable adult demonstrates worrying behaviour towards other children or vulnerable adults

-Good practice guidelines for staff working with volunteers: Social media
+Good practice guidelines for staff working with volunteers Social media

 Staff should only be ‘friends’ with volunteers on social networking sites via a designated and approved work account for business purposes.
-See Appendix B, guidelines for using social networking with young people.

 Personal details